JeremS/cljss-core/README.md

 ````

-### pseudos
+### pseudos & attribute selectors
-Pseudo classes and pseudo elements are implemented as functions that you can use
+Pseudo classes, pseudo elements and attribute selectors are implemented as functions that you can use
 to enrich a selector.
 The pseudo class will appear as a suffix to the selector parameter:

 ```clojure